ewang26/CS2620_2/notebook.md

 # Engineering Notebook

 ### 2/10/25

+- Ran into a small bug where immediately delivered messages were not being added to the read mailbox.
+Should add this as part of a test case.

 - Instead of thinking in terms of packing message and return value, we should refer to them as packing client/server messages.
 This helps unify the interfaces of messages sent in either direction.

 - 🎉successful client server login🎉, protocol does actually work :D